 Caring individuals with experience needed to assist the elderly and people with disabilities throughout Travis, Williamson and Hays counties.
 Duties may include bathing, dressing, grooming, toileting, hair and skin care, feeding, ambulation, assisting with transfers plus the Homemaker tasks listed above.
 Must be dependable and have reliable transportation.
 Bilingual a plus.
 Contact Vickie Orcutt at 512-483-3571 or

 Join the Family Eldercare Staff

-Additional direct service and administrative positions available include: No positions available at this time.
+Additional direct service and administrative positions available include: AmeriCorp position available.
+See below for posting.